'Audience members fainted with excitement': the dazzling virtuoso rumoured to be in league with the devil

 Berlioz and Paganini

 Paganini’s success in France launched a remarkable period of some four years, during which he toured throughout Europe (including Great Britain) on waves of pop-star adulation.
 One impressionable onlooker claimed to have seen the devil standing at Paganini’s elbow, while another started an unfounded rumour that he had murdered a jilted mistress.
-Berlioz composed his second symphony, Harold in Italy (1834), especially for him, but he pulled out as he felt the solo viola part wasn’t showy enough.
+Berlioz composed his second symphony, Harold in Italy (1834), especially for Paganini, but the latter pulled out as he felt the solo viola part wasn’t showy enough.
 On reflection, however, he so admired the work that he gave Berlioz a gift of 20,000 francs as a token of his esteem.

 Just as Paganini looked set to conquer the world, the ill health that had plagued him throughout his life began to affect his playing.
 The unique flexibility of his left hand began to fail him, which may help explain the fact that his most famous piece of this period, the whirlwind Moto perpetuo, is about stamina and co-ordination rather than athletic prowess.